The Rogosin Institute: History

 The Rogosin Institute has been providing care to patients for fifty two years and pioneered in the treatment of kidney failure and kidney transplantation through hemodialysis.

 In 1957, the Rogosin team performed the first hemodialysis in the New York metropolitan area as a treatment for kidney failure.
-In 1962, the unit became known as the Renal Laboratory and moved to the New York Hospital-Cornell Medical Center where it expanded to the Rogosin Renal Laboratories, named in honor of Israel Rogosin (1886-1971), an American textile industrialist and philanthropist who supported the New York Hospital-Cornell Medical Center.
+In 1962, the unit became known as the Renal Laboratory and moved to the New York Hospital-Cornell Medical Center where it expanded to the Rogosin Renal Laboratories, named in honor of Israel Rogosin (1886-1971), an American textile industrialist and philanthropist who supported the foundation of the New York Hospital-Cornell Medical Center, by giving a total of 4 million dollars in 1962 and 1965.
 In 1963, The Rogosin Institute performed the first kidney transplant in the New York area.

 With expansion into research and treatment of cardiovascular disease and cancer, The Rogosin Institute became an independent corporate entity in 1983.
 In 1988, many of The Rogosin Institute's facilities were brought together in The New York Hospital's Helmsley Medical Tower at 70th Street and York Avenue.
 The historical administrative records of the Institute are housed in the Medical Center Archives of NewYork-Presbyterian/Weill Cornell.